What is Family Tax Benefit Part B?

 The family must also meet certain income requirements:

-- If you are a couple with a youngest child who is under 13, or a grandparent or great-grandparent couple with a youngest child who is over 13, the highest income must be $100,000 per year or less.
+- If you are a couple with a youngest child who is under 13, or a grandparent or great-grandparent couple with a youngest child who is over 13, the highest income must be $100,900 per year or less.
 The payment will be calculated according to how much the partner with the lower income earns.

 You can’t receive FTB Part B while you’re receiving Parental Leave Pay.